emews/emews-lazybones-templates/templates/emews/README.md

 EMEWS project template
 -----------------------

 You have just created an EMEWS project.
-Consisting of the following directories.
+The project consists of the following directories:

 ```
 swift_project\